About Us

 Nikki graduated Magna Cum Laude from CU Denver with a BFA in wood sculpture and a focus on business management.
 She has worked in operations and finance for over 20 years and brings a unique perspective to the world of numbers.
 She loves volunteering, gardening, and spending time with her wife and daughter, and would rather ride her bike more than any other mode of transportation on the planet!

-Angela Choi - Director
+Angela Choi - Secretary

 Angela Choi joined Precious Metals Summit Conferences as Vice President, Operations